ohler55/ojc/README.md

 Follow [@peterohler on Twitter](http://twitter.com/#!/peterohler) for announcements and news about the OjC.

+### Release 1.12.0 - September 3, 2015

+ - Added support for opaque elements that can be set but do not get written.
+They do not show up in string output either.

 ### Release 1.11.0 - August 15, 2015

  - Fixed bug in ocj_get() that missed keys of a medium size range.